jiangbin216/kvstore/intl.en-US/User Guide/Manage instances/Enable password-free access.md

 ## Limits {#section_br8_hg0_6f2 .section}

--   Public endpoints can be used to access ApsaraDB for Redis 4.0 instances while VPC password-free access is enabled.
+-   [Public endpoints](../../../../reseller.en-US/Quick Start/Step 3: Connect to the instance/Through the Internet.md#) can be used to access ApsaraDB for Redis 4.0 instances while VPC password-free access is enabled.
 In this case, you do not need to use a password to access ApsaraDB for Redis instances if an internal endpoint is used.
 However, you still need a password if a public endpoint is used.

     **Note:** If a public endpoint fails to access ApsaraDB for Redis 4.0 instances while VPC password-free access is enabled, upgrade the kernel version, see [Upgrade the minor version](reseller.en-US/User Guide/Manage instances/Upgrade the minor version.md#).

--   Public endpoints are unavailable for instances of ApsaraDB for Redis 2.8 and ApsaraDB for Redis 5.0 while VPC password-free access in enabled.
+-   For ApsaraDB for Redis 2.8 or 5.0 instances, you cannot apply for public endpoints with the [password-free access](reseller.en-US/User Guide/Manage instances/Enable password-free access.md#) feature enabled.
+Please disable password-free access before applying for public endpoints.

 ## Procedure {#section_ugs_sio_csy .section}